June 2nd, 2018

 And if you are arriving with friends and colleagues, be brave, separate and mingle.
 You’ll get a huge amount more out of the event.

 Prepare some topics you want to chat about beforehand

-Not to the extent that you sound like a robot, but the Big Yak is all about learning and sharing ideas, so what do you want to get out of it?
+Not to the extent that you sound like a robot, but conferences and networking is also about learning and sharing ideas, so what do you want to get out of it?
 Have a brainstorm beforehand and then chat to people you meet about those topics.

 It’s also worth jotting down a few things you’ve been working on recently so you can draw on them when people ask you questions – when you’re nervous those things can disappear from your mind.
 Reread your list on the way in and you’ll be fully prepared.

 Get involved on social media in the lead up

 It’s much easier to approach people if you’ve already had a conversation on Twitter or LinkedIn.
 Follow the conference on Twitter and join in the chat.
 You could even ask if any IC pros from your industry will be there or people with expertise in specific areas such as change comms or measurement and arrange to meet up.
 That way you’ll recognise people when you arrive and you can pick up where you left off.